An increase in marketing efforts often yields more leads. But an increase in traffic can sometimes bring in low-quality leads.

 However, more doesn’t always mean better.
 The campaigns may attract leads that are not committed to traveling the whole way through the sales funnel up until purchase.
 This can cause sales teams to waste a large portion of their time trying to sell leads who simply aren’t interested.

-The goal of sales development is to fill your pipeline with leads that will buy either now or in the future.
+The goal of business development is to fill your pipeline with leads that will buy either now or in the future.

 Many businesses handle the lead qualification process by implementing a lead scoring system.
 Each company and industry may have their own way of lead scoring, but basically it involves giving points to prospects based on varying behaviors and attributes the prospect exhibits.

-Here are some of the job duties and responsibilities of a sales development rep:
+Here are some of the job duties and responsibilities of a business development rep:

 - Identify key prospects and create outreach lists.

 - Research and review accounts to identify key individuals with specific pain points that your products or services help solve.